taogen-docs/resources-of-learning/directions/java-resources.md

 - Circuit Breakers: To help an application in the face of failure.
 - Tracing: Tracing requests through the application.
 - CI Pipelines and Testing: Building, testing and deploying.
+- Authentication and Authorization
+	- Keycloak
+	- Logto

 #### Spring Boot + K8S + Istio